-After constructing the GP emulator, the next step is to validate it by comparing emulator-predicted ozone with SOCOL-simulated ozone.
+After constructing the emulator, the next step is to validate it by comparing emulator-predicted ozone with SOCOL-simulated ozone.
 This was done by performing a further 27 (i.e. 3n) SOCOLv3.1 "testing" simulations.
-The set-up for these simulations was similar to the training simulations, with a new Latin hypercube generated by GEM-SA to supply the scaling factors.
+The set-up for these simulations was similar to the training simulations, with a new Latin hypercube generated to supply the scaling factors.

-25 3 Results
+3 Results